 1. Come up with a Safeguard

-While you might feel like it’s a little bit too late to come up with an emergency preparedness plan for your business, there’s still a lot unknown about how long the virus is going to hang around for.
+While you might feel like it’s a little bit too late to come up with an emergency preparedness plan for your business, there’s still a lot unknown about how long the virus is going to hang around.
 This means that there’s no harm in still creating a safeguard plan to protect your business.

 This involves coming up with a plan that covers what steps you can take if your business is starting to become really affected by the outbreak.
 It can also cover preventative measures that you can take with employees so that you all survive the storm when it hits.